EDU2003 : Schools, Statistics and Stories: Researching Education

 Outline Of Syllabus

 This module aims to develop both theoretical and practical understanding of research in education.
 Students’ understanding of the characteristics of research in education in the current UK context will be developed through learning about the research methodologies of others and through experiencing some research practices themselves.
 These practical sessions will develop from opportunities to trial methods of data collection and analysis on each other towards planning and conducting an enquiry as part of a small group.
 The lecture and practical sessions will run in parallel to facilitate the integration of practical and theoretical learning, enabling students to make connections and develop understanding.
 The module begins with an introduction to educational research.
-The module the history of education research, Research Strategies, Interviews, Qualitative data analysis, Quantitative data analysis, SPSS, Questionnaires, Observations, Visual methods, Ethics, Documentary research, validity, reliability, triangulation, preparation for the 24 hour take-home exam and assessment guidance for the research project.
+The module the history of education research, Research Strategies, Interviews, Qualitative data analysis, Quantitative data analysis, SPSS, Questionnaires, Observations, Visual methods, Ethics, Documentary research, validity, reliability, triangulation, preparation for the critique of an empirical journal article (written exercise) and assessment guidance for the research project.

 Learning Outcomes